TalkControl/talk-control-revealjs-extensions/docs/helpers.md

 ![](./assets/images/gde.png 'custom-img-style')
 ```

-To use this syntax, you have to indicate to ThemeInitialiazer method the class you integrate to help the engine to analyse it:
+To use this syntax, you have to indicate to ThemeInitialiazer method the class you integrate to help the engine to analyze it:

 ```javascript
 tcMarkedOptions: {